 Electric outboard VS Petrol outboard motor

-Boat electric motors are not inferior to petrol motors in terms of the number of stereotypes associated with their advantages and disadvantages.
-We took into account the manufacturers of outboard motors, honest assessments of experts and boaters, and our own boating experience in testing motors of various types and brands.
-We also “sifted” the opinions spread on the Internet and in the press.
-The result is information that will help you more objectively choose an outboard motor for an inflatable boat.
+Boat electric motors are not inferior to petrol motors because of the number of stereotypes associated with their advantages and disadvantages.
+We considered the manufacturers of outboard motors, honest assessments of experts and boaters, and our boating experience in testing motors of various types and brands.
+We also “sifted” the opinions spread on the Internet and the press.
+The result is information that will help you choose an outboard motor for an inflatable boat more objectively.
 We do not give preference to any outboards manufacturer for objectivity, and we do not mention the names.

-Except for the hand-powered outboard propeller driven by American Thomas Rees, the first genuine electric outboard motor, introduced by the Frenchman Gustave Trouve in 1881.
+Except for the hand-powered outboard propeller driven by American Thomas Rees, the first genuine electric outboard motor was introduced by the Frenchman Gustave Trouve in 1881.
 Today, an electric boat outboard motor is a pretty worthy alternative to internal combustion engines in many cases.

 Disadvantages of an electric outboard motor

-Usually, the disadvantages of an electric outboard motor are considered low power (which is associated with low speed), low autonomy (the time and mileage of swimming depending on the battery’s capacity and the mode of operation).
+Usually, the disadvantages of an electric outboard motor are considered low power (which is associated with low speed) and low autonomy (the time and mileage of swimming depending on the battery’s capacity and the mode of operation).
 Nevertheless, everything in the world is relative.

 Electric outboard motor traction force